Introduction to Python Infinite Loop

 Heads or Tails Game

-Below is an example of a coin toss game in Python which is created with the help of the WHILE loop.
-Here is a text-based game or another example on how to use a while loop.
+Below is an example of a coin toss game in Python, which is created with the WHILE loop’s help.
+Here is a text-based game or another example of how to use a while loop.
 We are importing random class here and also making use of the input() function for the user to read the input.
 It is just a simple simulation of the flipping of the coins.
 We would ask the user to either enter ‘heads’ or ‘tails’.
-A simple game statistics will be applied here by summing up the consequent number of heads and tails occur.
+A simple game statistics will be applied here by summing up the consequent number of heads and tails that occur.

 The final output which we get after we input the values I,e ‘heads’ or ‘tails’ is as below:

-In the code snippet, we see that the random class generates the random values either ‘head’ or ‘tail’ as we have given the options above and stores it in the flip variable.
-Therefore, when the input given by the user matches that with the value in flip then one wins else one loses and the while loop keeps running till then.
-There is one exit condition that is only when ‘x’ or ‘X’ is given as input.
+In the code snippet, we see that the random class generates the random values either ‘head’ or ‘tail’ as we have given the options above and stores them in the flip variable.
+Therefore, when the user’s input matches that with the value in flip, then one wins; else one loses, and the while loop keeps running till then.
+One exit condition is only when ‘x’ or ‘X’ is given as input.
 In that case, the calculated value of the iteration is printed out.
 This was just a simple illustration of a text-based game made by using a while loop.

 As humans find repetitive tasks boring, it makes those tasks quite susceptible to human error.
 Thus, iterations programs have their utilities and serve as a great help in many applications where it is needed for a loop to run infinitely until it is interrupted.
 Many simple text-based games can be created by using a while loop.